matchmore/tech-blog/20180403/README.md

 ### Connect the label
 1. In your storyboard, select the `label`.

-2. Control-drag from the `label` on your canvas to the code display in the editor on the right, stopping the drag at the line just below your rangeSlider property in *ViewController.swift*.
+2. Control-drag from the `label` on your canvas to the code display in the editor on the right.
+Stop the drag at the line just below your rangeSlider property in *ViewController.swift*.

 3. In the dialog that appears, for `Name`, type `rangeLabel`.
 Leave the rest of the options as they are.
 Click Connect.